-This Appendix sets out how the LEP has identified, prioritised, assessed and committed funding to projects.
+This Appendix sets out how the LEP has identified, prioritised, assessed and committed funding to projects in the past and how it would do so should future funding be allocated to the LEP for similar purposes.
 It applies to the LEP's legacy and live Investment Programmes (Local Growth Fund, Getting Building Fund and some other funding streams), but not all funding flowing through the LEP.
 For some funding streams, the approach set out here would be disproportionate so simplified arrangements are instead described in the relevant Schedule of the Framework.